 Homan, Paul Collection: (1964-2008) One third cubic foot of research materials related to the history and natural history of Cheyenne Cañon, Helen Hunt Falls, and North Cheyenne Cañon Park in Colorado Springs, Colorado.
 Collection includes photographs, news clippings, photocopies, pamphlets, research news clippings, photocopies, pamphlets, research notes, and handouts for staff and volunteers of Cultural Services Department of the City of Colorado Springs.

-Howbert Materials: (1896) One letter written by Irving Howbert to Stanton.
+Howbert Collection: (1896) One third cubic feet of materials related to the Howbert family.
+Includes one letter written by Irving Howbert to Stanton.
 Newspaper article accompanied letter; also written by Howbert to Senator Wollcott.
 Materials discuss Republican convention in St. Louis.